jonggyup/FragPicker/README.md

 >1) HDD: Samsung HDD 7200RPM 1TB
 >2) MicroSD: Samsung MicroSD EVO type A1 128GB
 >3) SATA SSD: Samsung SATA FLash SSD 850 PRO 256GB
->4) NVMe SSD: Intel NVME Optane SSD 905P 960GB
+>4) NVMe SSD: Intel NVMe Optane SSD 905P 960GB

 ### 1. Evaluation Setup
 The evaluation source codes are written under an assumption that the mount point is /mnt without interference with other application.
 Therefore, the evaluation codes will umount and mount /mnt.
 Therefore, we hope you make sure nothing important is in /mnt.
 Also, the experiments should be performed with sudo.